Fall 2020 Move-In

 If you have any cold or flu-like symptoms as move-in day approaches, make the hard choice to stay home until your symptoms have disappeared for 72 continuous hours.
 Do not worry; your space will be waiting for you when you are feeling better.
 We appreciate you helping to keep our campus community safe and setting the right example for other students and campuses.

-Pre-Arrival Covid-19 Test
+Pre-Arrival COVID-19 Test

 You are required to take a COVID test within seven days of your move-in date and submit a negative test result to Housing Services prior to your arrival.
 A Move-In Pass with a QR Code for your contactless check-in will be posted on the MyHousing portal once we receive your negative COVID test results.
-YOU MUST HAVE A NEGATIVE COVID TEST RESULT, ATTAINED WITHIN SEVEN DAYS PRIOR TO MOVE-IN, ON FILE WITH HOUSING SERVICES TO BE PERMITTED TO MOVE IN.
+YOU MUST HAVE A NEGATIVE COVID TEST RESULT, ATTAINED WITHIN 14 DAYS PRIOR TO MOVE-IN, ON FILE WITH HOUSING SERVICES TO BE PERMITTED TO MOVE IN.
 NO EXCEPTIONS.

-You can take your Covid-19 test at a site close to home according to the dates listed on the grid above.
+You can take your COVID-19 test at a site close to home according to the dates listed on the grid above.

 - Bring your Student ID Card.